 AUTOMATE AND STREAMLINE WITH TRIOPTIMA

-On April 3, BCBS-IOSCO announced a one-year extension to the final implementation phases of the uncleared margin rules (UMR), citing the ongoing market disruption across the globe resulting from COVID-19.
-This prompt action still requires approval by local regulators, so firms may have to wait for final confirmation of the updated timeline.
-However, given the scale of market disruption, regulators have been proactive and amenable in accommodating changes that allow markets to function smoothly at this time.
-Indeed, the Monetary Authority of Singapore (MAS) acted within days to confirm they will update their timeline, noting firms ‘would be hard pressed’ to make the necessary operational adjustments required for implementation, which was promptly followed by confirmation from both the Swiss (FINMA) and Canadian (OSFI) regulators.
+On April 3, BCBS-IOSCO announced a one year extension to the final implementation phases of the uncleared margin rules (UMR), citing the ongoing market disruption across the globe resulting from COVID-19.
+While the proposed new timeline still requires formal regulatory approval from local regulators, many have been quick to act already.
+Indeed, the Monetary Authority of Singapore (MAS) acted within days to confirm they will update their timeline, noting firms ‘would be hard pressed’ to make the necessary operational adjustments required for implementation, which was promptly followed by confirmation of plans to follow suit by many other national regulators, including ESA, JFSA, FINMA, OSFI, APRA.
+Given the scale of market disruption, regulators have been pro-active and amenable in accommodating changes that allow markets to function smoothly at this time.

 THE PROPOSED NEW COMPLIANCE TIMELINE